srdjan/trinkets/docs/USER_GUIDE.md

 if (next.ok) console.log("Next focus", next.value?.title);
 ```

+`trinkets.make()` initializes the underlying store the first time you call it, so
+the returned SDK is ready for commands immediately.

 Key takeaways:

 - The ready queue always respects blockers and status (`open` stories only).